top of page

 In the photo below is Helen on a camping trip in Bavaria with Elias Loew in 1907, a picture that inspired Chapter Two in the novel.
 According to author Jo Salas, Elias documented the camping trip in his diary.

-In time, Helen finds herself pregnant, altering the trajectory of the artistic life she has envisioned for herself.
-Marriage follows, and Helen’s disenchantment begins.
+In time, marriage follows, and Helen finds herself pregnant, altering the trajectory of the artistic life she has envisioned for herself.
 Motherhood, along with being married to a man like Elias, who likes to stretch the boundaries of marital commitment, consumes all of Helen’s energy.
 She has no time to write.

 Adding insult to her sadness, Elias refuses to take Helen’s desire to write a novel seriously.
 “Women’s great talent is nurture, not to create,” he says in the novel.
 “Genius is the province of men.
 It is self-evident.
 Where are the female Shakespeares and Miltons?
 The female Rembrandts?”
 You get the point.